 If I were to say I am a shopping addict, the image you might create is of a guy carrying a dozen bags on each arm walking distractedly towards the next store in a shopping mall.
 In reality I am more of an obsessive online spender.
-I’m what Malcolm Gladwell calls a maven.
+I’m what Malcolm Gladwell would call a maven.
 Purchasing is a sport, a hobby, predicated on making the very best decision based first a learning of everything you can about a product category.

 I once spent 40+ hours researching a storm shell (a hyped-up rain jacket).
-I looked at the weights, limitations, and benefits of every breathable clothing material.
+I looked at the weights, limitations, and benefits of every breathable clothing material available.
 I looked at the variations in seam sealing techniques of every major manufacturer.
 I watched online videos of jacket owners performing tests and looking for flaws in design and build.
 I looked for features like pocket designs, hood configurations, and adaptability.

 I would feel a rush when I made my way to an REI or received a box from the one online retailer in the US selling products produced by an obscure Scandinavian manufacturer offering a slightly different design variation than that of Marmot, TNF, or other more ubiquitous US manufacturers.
 And I did this with survival knives, camping equipment, flashlights, cooking equipment, electronics and more.
 After one project was completed I was on to the next, accompanied with a sense of urgency and importance.